Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 Our dentists will examine the affected tooth to check how deep the decay has gone.
 Their findings will then influence what treatment option is best for you and your oral health.

 Obviously, the best situation to be in is one where you have no cavities.
 You can prevent cavities by following an oral hygiene routine every day.
-That means brushing your teeth twice a day, flossing daily, and using a mouthwash.
+That means brushing your teeth at least twice a day, flossing daily, and using a fluoride mouthwash.

 It’s most beneficial if you brush your teeth for two minutes in the morning and at night.
 Be sure to also use a toothpaste that contains fluoride for extra protection against plaque buildup.
 Make your at-home cleanings even better by angling the brush at a 45-degree angle so both your gums and teeth are brushed.